Killed on the First Day

 Went The Day Well

-Those of us who like old black and white films may remember a well known British World War 2 propaganda film from 1942 called ‘Went The Day Well’.
+Those of us who like old black and white films may remember a well known British World War 2 propaganda film from 1942 called ‘Went The Day Well?’.
 This is an excellent film and I would strongly recommend looking it up.

-Anyway, a few weeks ago Sam Carruthers from MG Owners’ Club NI phoned me to see if I would provide a couple of MGs from The Abingdon Collection in Omagh to assist with the launch of a new MG franchise in Victoria Bridge, near Strabane, owned by Greg Mitchell Motors Ltd.
+Anyway, a few weeks ago Sam Carruthers from MG Owners’ Club Northern Ireland phoned me to see if I would provide a couple of MGs from The Abingdon Collection in Omagh to assist with the launch of a new MG franchise in Victoria Bridge, near Strabane, owned by Greg Mitchell Motors Ltd.

 Now I do not normally provide cars for display in dealerships but because I know the owners family very well I jumped at the chance and agreed to provide the cars for two days.
 Anyone who drives an old MG will know that the best laid plans sometimes get scuppered by the famous mechanical curse.